SilkyTech/DaYoshiSvelte/README.md

 git init
 ```
 This will setup your git repo.
-> Download `git` on your computer if this doesn't work
-> https://git-scm.com/downloads - when there is an error in console saying: 'git' is not recognized as an internal or external command
+> Download `git` on your computer if this doesn't work - https://git-scm.com/downloads - when there is an error in console saying: 'git' is not recognized as an internal or external command,

 ## Pulling from Github
 When you have initialized the repo then do this: